Miss Sing Tao

-Miss Sing Tao pageant is hosted by Sing Tao Daily in San Francisco, CA since 2003.
-A Cover Girl is chosen by judges every month as contestants to compete in the final competition.
-The final competition is usually held in December of each year.
-Winners of the month and year-end pageant will represent as ambassadors of Sing Tao Daily and the Chinese-American community in public events and appearances.
+The Miss Sing Tao pageant has been hosted by Sing Tao Daily in San Francisco since 2003.
+Every month, a Cover Girl is chosen to compete in the final competition, which is usually held in December.
+The winners of the monthly and year-end pageants serve as ambassadors for Sing Tao Daily and the Chinese-American community.

 Eligibility and Instructions

-All applicants must be at least 15 years of age, full/part Chinese, never been married or pregnant, and have legal residency in the United States.
+To be eligible for the Miss Sing Tao pageant, applicants must be at least 15 years old, of at least partial Chinese descent, unmarried, and have legal residency in the United States.